Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 Auckland needs holistic thinking and action.
 Local and central government, developers, builders, home-owners, investors, renters and non-government organisations all have a stake in the system and can all work towards smarter solutions.

-There are many factors that affect how many houses we build, how quickly we build them, what type of houses we build, and what they cost.
+There are many factors that affect how many homes we build, how quickly we build them, what type of homes we build, and what they cost.

 The way we regulate land supply, what we charge for development, and the size and capacity of the building sector are all aspects of the housing system that influence the price of a completed home.